 Greg Gordon Canaras is a Founding Partner of League Studio.
 Greg received his Bachelor in Architecture Degree from Virginia Polytechnic Institute where he received the Pella Prize, the University’s highest design honor for his graduating class.
 He then received his Masters Degree in Architecture from Harvard University’s Graduate School of Design.
 Greg garnered over Eighteen years of design and project management experience, with a focus in the Cultural & Institutional sectors, working with talented colleagues at the offices of Machado & Silvetti in Boston, KierenTimberlake in Philadelphia and Ennead Architects in New York City.
 At these firms, his work transected multiple project types which included leadership roles on Boston’s Allston Branch Library, Philadelphia Theatre Company’s Suzanne Roberts Theatre, Harvard University’s Graduate School Housing on their Business School Campus, and NYU Langone Medical Center’s premier inpatient facility, The Kimmel Pavilion, on their Main Manhattan Campus.
 Other notable citations of Greg’s work include competition winner for relief housing in Haiti, a 2010 International competition for 5 houses to be built for the community of St Marc.
 Haiti.
 Mr. Canaras has also served as a visiting critic for students at Wentworth Institute of Technology, Northeastern University, Rensselear Polytechnic Institute and Carnegie Mellon.
-Greg is a licensed Architect in the State of New York, holds NCARB certification, is a LEED Accredited Professional and is a member of New York’s American Institute of Architects.
+Greg is a licensed Architect in the States of New York & New Jersey, holds NCARB certification, is a LEED Accredited Professional and is a member of New York’s American Institute of Architects.